 Creating Online Courses with Teachable

-Setting up a course in Teachable is pretty straightforward.
+In Teachable, setting up a course is pretty straightforward.

 One of the first things that struck me in the Courses area of the administrative panel is that Teachable is clearly geared toward selling courses.
 As part of the set-up process for a course you specify basic things the name of the course and the instructor, but you can also specify a search engine optimized (SEO) URL, page title and meta-description for each course you create.